-A weight for age conditioned race for fillies and mares, the Myer Classic is ran on the first day of the Melbourne Cup Carnival, on Victoria Derby Day, one of the most anticipated meets of the year.
+A weight for age conditioned race for fillies and mares, the Empire Rose Stakes is ran on the first day of the Melbourne Cup Carnival, on Victoria Derby Day, one of the most anticipated meets of the year.

 The registered name of the Empire Rose pays tribute to the champion mare who did the 1988 Mackinnon Stakes – Melbourne Cup double.